Healthy Living Within Arm’s Reach

 Layouts felt crowded and very text-heavy

-Average number of errors decreased
+Decrease in average number of errors

 Task completion (0-2 scale): 0 = Incomplete, 1 = significant difficulty, prompting or workaround, 2 = Completed with ease

-The Deliver Phase
+Deliver

 At the project’s conclusion, I packaged our final deliverables and managed the hand-off to the client.

 “I could really feel your heart in it.
-There are talented people everywhere but your heart and soul are what will take you to these beautiful moments in life.
-You did great work —I’m really, really, really proud.”
+There are talented people everywhere, but your heart and soul are what will take you to these beautiful moments in life.
+You did great work!
+I’m really, really, really proud.”

-Conduct competitor analysis on Walmart and Amazon;
+competitor analysis on Walmart and Amazon;

-Test the navigational labels and content organization;
+testing the navigational labels and content organization.

 Clear and consistent communication is important!